oVirt/ovirt-site/source/feature/glusterfs-storage-domain.html.md

 ## Benefits to oVirt

 oVirt 3.1 already has support to create & manage Gluster Volumes (see 'Volumes' tab in oVirt ) - typically done by storage admin.
-This support will allow oVirt to consume GlusterFS storage cluster as a storage domain / image repository and run VMs off it - typically done by Virtualization admin.
+This support will allow oVirt to consume GlusterFS storage cluster as a storage domain / image repository and run VMs off it - typically done by virtualization admin.

 This support helps complete the story/use-case from a virt. admin perspective !
 It also helps oVirt truly work as a single pane of glass solution for creating, managing & consuming Gluster for storage and virt. use cases.